-When you’ve been waiting for strawberry season for way too many months and get a little overzealous at the farm stand, make a simple purée with your extra fruit and freshly picked tarragon for a nice hit of anise.
+When you’ve been waiting for strawberry season for way too many months and get a little overzealous at the farm stand, make a simple purée with your extra fruit and freshly picked tarragon with a nice hit of anise.
 You could certainly use other herbs like basil, too, but if you’re looking to add a little more sophistication, try tarragon.
-This easy recipe is a great base for cocktails, curds, popsicles and smoothies, and can be frozen into individual cubes for a colorful spring punch.
+This easy, Simple Strawberry-Tarragon Purée recipe is a great base for cocktails, curds, popsicles and smoothies, and can be frozen into individual cubes for a colorful spring punch.

-Pour strawberries, water and sugar into a medium pot and stir to combine.
-Heat over medium-low heat 5 to 10 minutes, stirring once every few minutes to prevent, until strawberries are soft and syrup has slightly thickened.
+- Pour strawberries, water and sugar into a medium pot and stir to combine.
+Heat over medium-low heat 5 to 10 minutes, stirring once every few minutes to prevent it from burning the bottom, until strawberries are soft and syrup has slightly thickened.
 Remove from heat and let cool for 30 minutes.

-Once cool, pour stewed strawberries with syrup into a blender and add chopped tarragon and juice of one lemon.
+- Once cool, pour stewed strawberries with syrup into a blender and add chopped tarragon and the juice of one lemon.
 Cover and blend until fruit is completely pureed.
-Pour purée into resealable container and chill over night
+Pour purée into resealable container and chill over night.